DFE-Digital/bat-design-history/app/mission-patches.md

   {
     text: "Apply for teacher training SKE conditions",
     caption: "This celebrated the addition of subject knowledge enhancement courses as a structured offer condition.
 March 2023"
+  },
+  {
+    text: "Apply for teacher training Continuous applications",
+    caption: "This celebrated the launch of the continuous applications feature at the start of the 2023 to 2024 recruitment cycle.
+10 October 2023"
   }]
 }) }}